Incorporating Native Plants into Your Landscape Projects

 Reading more:

 - Proper Planting: Follow best practices for planting, taking care to plant at the correct depth and time of year for each species.
+Consider using quality planting tools such as a garden trowel if you need to upgrade your kit.

 - Water Wisely: While native plants typically require less water, newly planted specimens will need regular watering until they are established.

-- Mulch Appropriately: Use mulch to conserve moisture, suppress weeds, and provide a finished look to the planting area.
-However, avoid over-mulching, especially around tree bases.
+- Mulch Appropriately: Use garden mulch to conserve moisture, suppress weeds, and provide a finished look to the planting area.
+However, avoid over‑mulching, especially around tree bases.

 - Patient Expectations: Understand that native landscapes may take several seasons to fully establish and fill in.
 Patience is key to allowing your landscape to develop naturally.